Member Guide

 Who is the Crowd?

 The power of CrowdHealth is our vibrant, health-conscious and generous group of Members, a.k.a.
 “The Crowd.”
-Together, we’re achieving something bigger, better, and altogether different than if we tackled the complexity and unaffordability of health care costs alone.
+Together, we’re achieving something bigger, better, and altogether different than if we tackled the complexity and unaffordability of healthcare costs alone.

 Our Members are savvy and generous, like-minded and health aware, responsible and accountable.
 If that’s you, you’re really going to like it here!